Albert Chiarandini: Biography

 Albert Chiarandini was born in Udine, Italy, in 1915.
 While Chiarandini was still a little child, his family, including his mother and brother, took shelter in a refugee camp in southern Italy.
 As a result, the boy suffered severe illness, including infections that permanently affected his sight in one eye.
 When Chiarandini returned to Chiavris, then the outskirts of Udine, he took early interest in painting.
 He had to make his own paintbrushes from bristles cut from the brushes used to whitewash the outside walls of the shed behind the house (or, as legend has it, from his father's shaving brush), using the side wall of the shed as a canvas.
 He attended school and studied art in the city, completing the third year of the High School for Professional Development.
 Chiarandini studied under the sculptor Luigi Moro (1881-1946).

 In 1932, he left fascist Italy with his brother and mother to reunite with the father, who, after fighting in World War I, ended up in Toronto.
 In Canada, Chiarandini attended the Ontario College of Art, where he received scholarships and completed the program with honours.
 In 1960, he moved to Yorkville, Toronto.

 For a few years, Chiarandini had to labor in the construction industry at the expense of the creative work.
 Later, in one of his diaries, he expressed regret that he could not devote himself full-time to the art.
 Meanwhile, his reputation as an artist continued to grow and he received numerous commissions to paint prominent citizens and university and hospital administrators.
 By the late 1950s, Chiarandini was already well-known as a master of portraiture.
 He worked at the Ontario College of Art as an instructor in portrait painting for a few years also teaching at Northern Secondary School.
 By his late eighties he continued to teach privately.

 In the 1960s, he became an elected Fellow of the International Institute of Arts and Letters (F.I I A.L.) and an appointed member of the Ontario Society of Artists.

-Albert Chiarandini passed away in Toronto in 2007.
+Albert Chiarandini died in Toronto in 2007.